dylanviyar/Bike-Sales-Excel-Project/MusicAnalysis.md

 ### 1.1 Guiding Questions

-1. What are some reoccuring characteristics of songs, such as the BPM, genre and key that are in the top 100?
+1. What are some reoccuring characteristics of songs, such as the BPM, genre and key that are in the most popular songs?
 2. How can understanding of these trends help aspiring musicians create music more likely to be well recepted by the public?

 ### Business Task